Tim Jackson (American football)

-Timothy Gerrard Jackson (born November 7, 1965) is an American former professional football safety in the Canadian Football League (CFL) for the Hamilton Tiger-Cats and Toronto Argonauts.
+Timothy Gerrard Jackson (born November 7, 1965) is an American former professional football player who was a safety in the Canadian Football League (CFL) for the Hamilton Tiger-Cats and Toronto Argonauts.
 He also was a member of the Dallas Cowboys in the National Football League (NFL).
-He played college football at the University of Nebraska–Lincoln.
+He played college football for the Nebraska Cornhuskers.

 Early life

 Jackson attended Skyline High School, where he practiced football and track.
 He was limited with multiple injuries as a senior.

 He accepted a football scholarship from Kansas State University.
 He transferred to Coffeyville Junior College after his freshman season, where he received All-conference honors.
 He transferred to the University of Nebraska–Lincoln after his sophomore season.

 As a junior, he was named the starter at free safety in the fifth game against the University of Kansas.
 He posted 34 tackles (2 for loss) and one pass defensed.

 As a senior, he registered 43 tackles (one for loss), 4 interceptions (tied for the team lead and tied for fifth in the conference), 5 passes defensed (led the team), one sack, 3 forced fumbles (tied for the team lead) and one fumble recovery.
 He was a part of a defense that ranked sixth in the nation in pass defense (134.8 yards) and seventh in total defense (262.8 yards).
 He had 2 interceptions against Arizona State University.